 Have you looked at the sugar content in the Greek yogurt you have in your fridge?
 Yikes.
 I think I’d be better off eating a pop tart.
 It’s really unfortunate that sugar makes things taste so darn good.

 This is a tough one.
 Since I seem to be running late all the time, it’s nice to be able to toss a granola bar or fruit snack to my kids when we’re in the car.
 My number one strategy for not eating pre-packaged convenience food it to simply not buy it.
 What I’d like to do more of is make my own.
-Emily has some great snack food advice as well as some recipes.
+This post has some great snack food advice as well as some recipes.

 I’m not sure when it happened exactly, but some time ago our country started putting corn in everything.
 Corn syrup, high fructose corn syrup, modified corn starch – it’s in a lot of what we eat.
 Take a look in your refrigerator and at the cans in your cupboards.
 It’s a hard thing to avoid.